Thomas Attwood (economist)

 Thomas Attwood (6 October 1783 – 6 March 1856) was a British banker, economist, political campaigner and Member of Parliament.
-He was the leading figure of the underconsumptionist Birmingham School of economists, and, as the founder of the Birmingham Political Union, the leading figure in the public campaign for the Great Reform Act of 1832.
+He was the leading figure of the underconsumptionist Birmingham School of economists, and, as the founder of the Birmingham Political Union, the leading figure in the public campaign for the Reform Act 1832.

 Life and career

 Thomas Attwood was born in Halesowen, then a detached part of Shropshire, and attended Halesowen Grammar School (now Earls High School) before being moved to Wolverhampton Grammar School.
 On 12 May 1806, Attwood married Elizabeth Carless from Lower Ravenhurst Farm, an area which is now part of the Moor Pool estate.
 They had two sons, George de Bosco Attwood (15 March 1808), who stood unsuccessfully for the Walsall constituency in the 1832 general election, and Thomas Aurelius Attwood (4 March 1810).
 Their daughter Angela married Daniel Wakefield with whom she emigrated to New Zealand.

 He founded the Birmingham Political Union in 1830.
 This was a political organization campaigning for cities, and large towns such as Birmingham, to be directly represented in Parliament.
 The Birmingham Political Union was foremost among groups lobbying the government for the passage of a Reform Bill to achieve this aim.
 The Days of May in 1832 brought the people's struggle for wider enfranchisement to a head, and the Great Reform Act was passed on 15 May 1832.
 After this success he became one of the first two Members of Parliament (MPs) for Birmingham (along with Joshua Scholefield) on 12 December 1832, a position he held until 1839.

 Attwood lived at The Grove, a Georgian house in Harborne, Birmingham, between 1823 and 1846.
 He died in Malvern, Worcestershire in 1856.